Russia sends nuclear-capable bombers on patrol over Belarus

-MOSCOW (AP) — A pair of nuclear-capable Russian long-range bombers patrolled the skies over Belarus on Saturday on a mission intended to underline close defense ties between the two allies amid tensions with the West.
+MOSCOW (AP) — A pair of nuclear-capable Russian long-range bombers patrolled the skies over Belarus on a mission Saturday intended to underline close defense ties between the two allies amid tensions with the West.

 The Russian Defense Ministry said two Tu-22M3 flew a four-hour mission to practice “performing joint tasks with the Belarusian air force and air defense.”
 The bombers were escorted by Belarus’ Su-30 fighter jets, which Russia has supplied to its ally.